Aktueel Scheepvaart Nieuws

 have been appointed by Hong Kong Nicaragua Canal Development Group (HKND Group) to undertake a

-series of marine and port assessments for the Nicaragua Canal.
 The signing ceremony was held in the headquarters of HKND Group in Hong Kong.

 From left to right in the photo, Li Wenjie (CEO Representative and CAO of HKND Group), John Murray (Senior Advisor of HKND Group),